 Click here to download a PDF of the author guidelines.

 Wound Practice and Research publishes original clinical, translational and experimental research on all aspects of wound management and related subjects, provided they have scientific merit and represent an important advance in knowledge.
 There are no submission fees nor page charges.

 The editor and the editorial board have specific guidelines for prospective authors to follow when compiling an article for submission to the journal.
 All submissions must use the Word templates downloadable at woundpracticeandresearch.com

 Terms of submission

 The editors accept submissions in the form of original research articles, original clinical studies, case reports, reviews and letters to the editor.
 Each submission is evaluated on its merit, relevance, accuracy, clarity and applicability to the journal.
 Submissions will be accepted from any country but must be written in English.
 The submitting author must certify that all authors have seen and approved the manuscript content and that the work has not previously been published and will not be published elsewhere.
-Once it is published, the article and its illustrations become the property of the journal, unless rights are reserved before publication.
+Once it is published, copyright of the article and its illustrations become the property of the journal, unless rights are reserved before publication.

 All work is copy-edited to journal style.
 The editors reserve the right to modify the style and length of any article submitted so that it conforms to journal format.
 Major changes to an article will be referred to all authors for approval prior to publication.
 Major editorial support may also be stated in the acknowledgements section.

 The journal publishes various types of articles of interest to readers in the areas of wound prevention, management and research.
 Submitted work may take any of the following forms:

 A maximum of 4000 words in the main text plus up to 50 references.
 The abstract, references, tables and figure legends are excluded from the word count, as are acknowledgements and other end matter.